 - Grape flowers are considered the “gateway” for Botrytis infection, but the pathogen can also find its way to infect the clusters later in the season from bunch closing to harvest.

 - Infections experienced at bloom (through senescing blossom parts) remain latent (dormant) until some of them resume activity and rot the berries as they begin to ripen.

 - Factors such as high humidity and physical damage (due to high-speed winds, insect, bird, or diffuse colonization of powdery mildew, etc.) during the pre-harvest period may promote activation.

 - Infections occurring closer to harvest do not undergo the latent period, and can readily and rapidly cause symptoms on berries.

-- Leaf and woody tissue infections are rare, and typically do not serve as inoculum for secondary infections, thus, disease management should focus on clusters.
+- Leaf and woody tissue infections are rare, and typically do not serve as inoculum for secondary infections, thus, disease management including fungicide applications should target clusters.

 - Serious BBR losses can result from spread during post-veraison/pre-harvest period, after berries begin ripening and become highly susceptible to Botrytis and other rots.

-- Varieties with tight/compact clusters have greater susceptibility due to increased berry-to-berry spread.
+- Varieties with tight/compact clusters have greater susceptibility due to limited spray penetrations and coverage on clusters.
 Reducing cluster compactness has been shown to reduce infections.

 - Bloom sprays are targeted to limit the establishment of latent infections.
 These are especially critical during seasons with extended wet weather during the bloom period.

 - Bunch closure and veraison sprays are targeted to limit the establishment of new primary infections and prevent berry to berry spread.

 - A pre-harvest application is critical to prevent spread especially under wet/humid conditions.

 Botrytis can be managed with fungicides, however, the pathogen has tremendous ability to develop resistance to these fungicides.
 It is thus important to select fungicides that have no or less resistance issues and closely follow guidelines for fungicide resistance management.
 Below are a list of single-site fungicides commonly used, grouped by frequency of resistance detected in local populations.

 High frequency of resistance detected

 - The strobies (FRAC 11) only have suppression activity against BBR.
 It is not advisable to use this group for Botrytis control regardless of resistance.